Dear, dear Father,

 Perhaps the world couldn’t hold all the volumes the Nativity story would fill.
 We find the basic framework of what we need to know and it is enough.

-We don’t know who witnessed it, but I do know the perchance of humankind to step up to help others in their weariness and need, and I do know this world has always contained good people, so I think it’s quite possible their were helping hands.
+We don’t know who witnessed it, but I do know the perchance of humankind to step up to help others in their weariness and need, and I do know this world has always contained good people, so I think it’s quite possible there were helping hands.

 The kind who show up, quietly, diligently, no fanfare, nothing expected.